Deep Dive · Musical Analysis

 The Village BGM (Stage 3) is the most harmonically contrasting piece in the GnG NES score.
 After two minor-key stages - the graveyard urgency of Stage 1 and the oppressive weight of Stage 2 - the Village theme shifts register: brighter, more major-leaning, with a melodic character that implies relief rather than dread.

 This is deliberate tonal architecture.
-Kageyama understood that continuous minor-key writing would desensitise the player; the Village theme exists to provide contrast, so that the return to minor-key music in subsequent stages registers as a fresh shock rather than background noise.
+Continuous minor-key writing would desensitise the player; the Village theme exists to provide contrast, so that the return to minor-key music in subsequent stages registers as a fresh shock rather than background noise.

 Where the Stage 1 theme borrows chords into a minor context (modal mixture from parallel major into minor), the Village theme works in the opposite direction: its primary tonality is closer to major, with the characteristic GnG harmonic colour produced by the borrowing of minor-mode chords into that brighter context.